Mananara Nord

 It is situated at the Route Nationale No.5 between Maroantsetra and Toamasina.

 Mananara Nord is served by a local airport and maritime harbour.
-It also has riverine harbour at the Mananara River (Analanjirofo) that is located in the East of the town center.
+It also has riverine harbour at the North Mananara River that is located west of the town center.

 In addition to primary schooling the town offers secondary education at both junior and senior levels.
 The town provides access to hospital services to its citizens.

-The majority 50% of the population of the commune are farmers.
+A majority (50%) of the population of the commune are farmers.
 The most important crop is cloves, while other important products are coffee and vanilla.
 Services provide employment for 40% of the population.
 Additionally fishing employs 10% of the population.

 Nature

 The Mananara-Nord National Park is near this city.